hashicorp/design-system/website/docs/patterns/multi-select-patterns/partials/guidelines/guidelines.md

 ## Bulk actions

 The act of selecting multiple results in a Table implies that the the user wants to edit, remove, or transform these results in some way.
-Consolidate these actions in a [List](/components/dropdown#list) toggled by a `small` [Dropdown](/components/dropdown) inline with the selected count, message, and total count.
+Consolidate these actions in a `small` [Dropdown](/components/dropdown) inline with the selected count, message, and total count.

 ![Example of bulk actions](/assets/patterns/multi-select-patterns/bulk-actions.png)

-When working with instances of a Table where only a single action is necessary (e.g., bulk deleting a selection), use a `small` [Button](/components/button) in place of the Dropdown.
-We recommend using only `secondary` or `critical` Buttons in this scenario depending on the intent of the action.
+For Table instances requiring a single action (like bulk deletion), use a `small` [Button](/components/button) instead of a Dropdown.
+We advise using either `secondary` or `critical` Buttons, based on the action’s intent.

 ![Example of a single action](/assets/patterns/multi-select-patterns/single-action.png)

 ### Editing results

 With a selection made, consider using a [Modal](/components/modal) to perform bulk edits or updates to parameters of the selected results.
-This is generally appropriate for editing five parameters or less, for more complex scenarios consider shifting the editing experience to a separate page.
+This is generally appropriate for editing five parameters or less; for more complex scenarios, consider shifting the editing experience to a separate page.

 ![Editing results in a Modal](/assets/patterns/multi-select-patterns/multi-select-edit-modal.png)